What Are Some Methods Of Asexual Reproduction

 Advancements in Understanding Asexual Reproduction

 Recent research has deepened our understanding of the genetic and molecular mechanisms underlying asexual reproduction.
 Advances in genomics and molecular biology have allowed scientists to identify the genes and pathways that regulate asexual reproduction in various organisms.
-For example, studies have revealed the role of specific genes in controlling budding in yeast and parthenogenesis in insects.
+As an example, studies have revealed the role of specific genes in controlling budding in yeast and parthenogenesis in insects.

 Artificial Asexual Reproduction Techniques